h3adex/stackit-pim-frontend/README.md

-# Stackit Service Catalog
+# STACKIT Service Catalog

-Stackit is a modern, high-performance web application for browsing, filtering, and exporting a comprehensive catalog of cloud services and products.
-Built with React, TypeScript, and Vite, Stackit provides a powerful and user-friendly interface to explore detailed product data, compare offerings, and export selections for further analysis.
+STACKIT Service Catalog is a modern, high-performance web application for browsing, filtering, and exporting a comprehensive catalog of cloud services and products.
+Built with React, TypeScript, and Vite, STACKIT Service Catalog provides a powerful and user-friendly interface to explore detailed product data, compare offerings, and export selections for further analysis.

 ## Features